Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Run a swarm prediction' with specific components (graph build, persona generation, simulation, report).
-It distinguishes from sibling tools like cancel_simulation, simulation_status, and upload_document.
+The description clearly states 'Run a swarm prediction — graph build, persona generation, multi-agent simulation, report.'
+This provides a specific verb and resource, distinguishing it from sibling tools like simulation_status or cancel_simulation.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.